 Last in, first out without justification.
 Pure "last in, first out" selection can be indirect age discrimination because younger workers tend to have shorter service.
 It can be used as one factor among several, but it shouldn't be the only one.

-What to do if you think your selection was unfair
+What should I do if my selection was unfair?

 Ask for the details in writing.
 Send your employer an email asking them to share the selection criteria, how you were scored, and how others in the pool were scored (they can anonymise the other scores).
 Frame it as wanting to understand the decision.